A Guide to Paddling Portland Harbor

 Rounding Fish Point, Entering the Fore River

 We’ll start our paddle by following the shoreline of the East End Beach heading southeast until the sand turns into rock and the shoreline veers to the south.
-This spot is called Fish Point (it’s a terrific fishing spot), and it marks one side of the mouth of the Fore River.
-A short distance out from shore you’ll see a green buoy with the number “1” on it.
-This buoy is a good marker of where vessel traffic increases, whether crossing toward South Portland, or Fort Gorges to the east.
+This spot is called Fish Point (it’s always been a terrific fishing spot), and it marks one side of the mouth of the Fore River.
+A short distance out from shore you’ll see a large green buoy marked with the number “1.”
+This buoy indicates where vessel traffic increases, whether you’re crossing toward South Portland, or towards Fort Gorges to the east.
 Today, we’re making a right turn before or at the buoy and heading up the Fore River.

 In the summer, there’s often a firm southwesterly wind moving along the lowland of South Portland, right through the Fore River, and it passes directly over Fort Gorges.
 It’s often difficult to appreciate this wind until you emerge from the protection of the Eastern Promenade.
 During the non-winter months, an American flag flies on the north side of Fort Gorges, clearly visible from East End Beach.
 This flag is a solid indicator of the intensity and direction of the wind (the flag fully extends in a wind of 10 knots).

 As you round Fish Point you can look up the steep embankment on your right to view Fort Allen Park, where a fort once sat to defend the city from the British during the War of 1812.
 It’s the perfect spot for a fort: the cannons at the top of the hill could easily strike invading ships below, but it would be very difficult for cannons on the ships to fire back at such a steep angle.